adrihans/Decoding_NER_Biases/docs/index.md

 This repository is used for a Sciences Po group project for the course '*Decoding Biases in AI*'.

 **Group Members:**
-> Eleanora BONEL, Ryan HACHEM, Adrien HANS, Sara KEMPPAINEN, Pablo PIGUET
+> Eleonora BONEL, Ryan HACHEM, Adrien HANS, Sara KEMPPAINEN, Pablo PIGUET

 --------------------------